 For years, mankind has fought with one another over the concepts of religion and science.
 Many take one side or the other, claiming their own proofs for their belief.
 The sad truth of the matter is that neither can fully disprove the other.
 Science is clearly a reality in that we can observe the laws of science in motion on a daily basis.
 Without science, none of this universe would make a drop of sense and chaos would ensue.
+At Adapt Alp, we try our best to make sense of all this.

 However, religion cannot be disproven either.
 Yes, it is more difficult to prove anything to do with a particular religion, as it generally requires faith which literally means believing in things unseen.
 (Which by default means things we don’t fully understand)